regolith-linux/regolith-linux.github.io/index.md

 title:
 lang: en
 ---
-Regolith Linux is a distro for people that prefer a spartan interface with polished and consistent system management.
-It brings together a trifecta of [Ubuntu](https://www.ubuntu.com/)'s ubiquity, [i3-wm](https://i3wm.org/)'s efficient and productive interface, and Gnome's [system configuration](https://gitlab.gnome.org/GNOME/gnome-control-center) features.
+Regolith is a unique desktop environment that ditches the cruft of Windows and Mac derivatives to provide clean, productive, and beautiful place to get work done.
+Built on top of Ubuntu and GNOME, Regolith offers a stable, well-supported, and consistent foundation.

 ### What Regolith looks like